 Having debts and worrying about how you’re going to pay them off can be a very overwhelming problem.
 It makes it hard to move on, reach a financially stable state, or save money to plan for your future.
 You’re constantly crunching the numbers and thinking of how to make your debt and your income break-even while still being able to afford your daily necessities and support your lifestyle.

 Filing for bankruptcy gives you a chance to start fresh.
-A bankruptcy discharge offers you a clean financially slate, with most, if not all, your debt eliminated.
+A bankruptcy relief offers you a clean financially slate, with most, if not all, your debt eliminated.
 Some debts that can be discharged in a Chapter 7 bankruptcy include:

 - Bank loans